postlund/pyatv/docs/development/stream.md

 ---
 layout: template
-title: AirPlay
+title: Stream
-permalink: /development/airplay/
+permalink: /development/stream/
 link_group: development
 ---
-# AirPlay
+# Stream

+It is possible to stream audio and video to a device via the stream interface using AirPlay.
 The AirPlay suite consists of two protocols:

 * AirTunes/RAOP - Used for real time streaming of audio
 * "AirPlay - Everything else (video, images and screen mirroring)